Race Horizon Park: 2016

 Race Horizon Park celebrated its fifth anniversary as the international road race.
-For a memorable date organizers prepared many interesting surprises for all cycling fans.
+To commemorate the memorable date, organizers prepared many surprises for all cycling fans.

 For the first time Friday`s cycling route of the Horizon Park Race for Peace was held not in the city, but near Kyiv (to avoid traffic jams).
 Specifically for this event legendary track- the so-called "Olympic Ring" built in 1980 - was renovated.

 Unfortunately, the weather affected the traditional Saturday race of the Horizon Park Race Maidan.
 By the decision of the international commissioner the race was stopped due to heavy rainfall, which began almost immediately after the start of the race and led to a drop of more than 70 athletes, more than ten got different types of trauma.

 Also for the first time the international professional road race for women – Horizon Park Women Challenge (on the road) and VR Women ITT Race (trial) - was held.
 It allowed the Ukrainian athletes, who had won the races, to take two licenses for the Olympic Games in Rio de Janeiro.
 In honor of the holiday the «Ukrposhta» released a special commemorative stamp – the 5 years Race Horizon Park.